MQ-FOAR705/Osmond-Chiu---Proof-of-Concept---Implementation/README.md

 Open Semantic Search can be downloaded from https://www.opensemanticsearch.org/download/

-Virtual Box can be downloaded from https://www.virtualbox.org/wiki/Downloads
+VirtualBox can be downloaded from https://www.virtualbox.org/wiki/Downloads

 Open Semantic Search requires Virtual Box to be installed to operate.